webexpoprague/content/output/sessions-data.md

 ## Tags

-Backend Dev, Frontend Dev, Sustainability &amp; Ethics
+Content, Data, Marketing, Performance

 ## Session Focused on

-Web Development: 100%, Design & UX: 0%, Marketing: 0%, Business: 40%
+Web Development: 20%, Design & UX: 60%, Marketing: 100%, Business: 80%

 ## Session Presenter

-Natalia Markoborodova
+Adéla Keršlágerová

 ## Session Presenter Bio

-Natalia is a Developer Relations Engineer for Google’s Privacy Sandbox.
-She specialises in third-party cookies, managing user identity, and implementing anti-fraud solutions on the web.
+Adéla is a marketing leader at uLékaře.cz.
+She is passionate about exploring new formats and crafting engaging content for websites, social media, and digital channels.
+Starting as a Content Specialist, she has progressed to Head of Marketing, creating content strategies, traffic-boosting campaigns, editorial calendars, and leading a collaborative team.

 ## Session Details